 GENERAL PROJECT PROPOSAL SUBMISSION DETAILS

-To submit proposals, all alumni applicants must use the official AEIF proposal (in MS Word) and budget (in MS Excel) forms by Wednesday, March 1, 2023.
-Download documents here.
+To submit proposals, all alumni applicants must submit the official AEIF proposal (in MS Word) and budget (in MS Excel) forms by Thursday, February 8, 2024.

 When submitting, please follow the following naming convention or the title of the required documents:

-Include a short project summary (four to five sentences: 200 words max.) describing the scope of the project and the estimated budget request.
+All proposals must include a short project summary (200 words max.) describing the scope of the project and the estimated budget request.

 - Each alumni team must use the official AEIF proposal (in MS Word) and budget (in MS Excel) forms to submit its respective project application

-- Each project proposal must include the involvement of at least two alumni from any U.S. government-sponsored exchange programs (for instance, Fulbright, IVLP, YSEALI, SUSI, CSP, GES, etc.) or an identified team lead from an alumni association
+- Each project proposal must include the involvement of at least two alumni from any U.S. government-sponsored exchange programs or an identified team lead from an alumni association

 - Applications from Alumni Associations will need to specify a team lead

 - Proposals may request from $5,000 up to $35,000

 - Items valued at $200.00 or more must be itemized.
 Related costs should NOT be lumped together (i.e., lodging, meals, and per diem should be separate line items)